thirumurthis/Learnings/kafka/strimzi-kafka-mirrormaker2/notes_kraft.md

     groupsPattern: ".*"
 ```

-- To deploy the MM2 kafka destination cluster use below command
+- To deploy the Mirrormaker2 (MM2) on kafka destination cluster we can use below command

 ```
 $ kubectl --context kind-kafka-dest -n kafka apply -f mm2-target-plain.yaml